hellolucient/lucient-app/README.md

 # lucient - Your Intelligent Assistant

 `lucient` is a Next.js 15 application designed as an intelligent assistant.
-It integrates with various AI models for chat and image generation, and uses a Retrieval Augmented Generation (RAG) pipeline with Qdrant to provide context-aware responses based on uploaded documents.
+It integrates with various AI models for chat and image generation, and uses a Retrieval Augmented Generation (RAG) pipeline with Supabase pgvector to provide context-aware responses based on uploaded documents.

 ## Core Technologies